Terez18/Election_Analysis/README.md

   - Denver county received 82.8% of the votes and 306,055 number of votes.
   - Arapahoe county received 6.7% of the votes and 24,801 number of votes.

-	-- To calculate the data by county, a list[] and a dictionary{} were created.
+	- To calculate the data by county, a list[] and a dictionary{} were created.
 		# 1: Create a county list and county votes dictionary.
 		county_options = []
 		county_votes = {}

-	-- Inside the for loop that was reading through all the rows, county names were extracted from the second column:
+	- Inside the for loop that was reading through all the rows, county names were extracted from the second column:
 		 	# 3: Extract the county name from each row.
         		county_name = row[1]

-	-- if county name was not already on the list, it was added to the list of counties using if statement and then append.
+	- If county name was not already on the list, it was added to the list of counties using if statement and then append.

 			# 4a: Write an if statement that checks that the
         		# county does not match any existing county in the county list.